We Iowans are spoiled. We really do have a great state fair, a legacy we’ve enjoyed for a very long time–since 1854.

 Yes, that year special train service with reduced fares “from every point in the state,” was offered by the railroads.
 Sherd Goff and his four oldest children, ages 17 to 14, made plans to take advantage of this new offer to get to the fair in 1909.

 I can see Leora’s father ordering sons Merl (16) and Wayne (15) to hitch up the team early in the morning.
 Daughters Leora (17) and Georgia (14) probably packing a basket lunch and hitching up their skirts and climb into the buggy.
-The five of them waving to Laura and the children left behind: Jennings (12), Ruby (8), Willis (6), Perry (5), Clarence (3), and baby Virgil (6 months).
+The five of them waving to Laura and the children left behind: Jennings (12), Ruby (8), Willis (6), Perry (5), and Clarence (3).
 Jennings is probably left behind to take care of cows, hogs, chickens.

 They drive two dozen dusty miles behind clopping horses to Grandpap Davy Jordan’s at Monteith, where they unhitch the horses and lead them to water, then into the barn.
-At Monteith they board the Liza Jane which takes them south to Stuart to catch the “special” that takes them directly to the fairgrounds on the east side of Des Moines.
+At Monteith they board the Liza Jane which takes them south to Menlo, where they meet the mainline Rock Island track which takes them directly to the fairgrounds on the east side of Des Moines.

 “It was a real jaunt for us four, and it sure was enjoyed.
 I remember there was a place where buttermilk was sold by a glass.
 Pa and I were the only ones who liked buttermilk and, of course, we looked at machinery and the stock barns, etc. We had to stick together and not get lost.
 We watched John Philip Sousa’s Band–it was so wonderful, I remember.
 They played ‘Stars and Stripes Forever.’”